 SJD Showreel 2015

-The concert band, jazz band and SJD Singers rehearse weekly and perform regularly.
-There are also opportunities for smaller chamber ensembles, groups and bands to rehearse together.
+The concert band, jazz band and Wittonian Singers rehearse weekly and perform regularly.
+There are also opportunities for smaller chamber ensembles and groups (e.g. woodwind and strings) to rehearse together.
 It is hoped that music students will contribute fully towards the extra-curricular musical activities available, both as performers and even possibly, as directors!
+Indeed, over the past two years students have led a brass ensemble; saxophone group and folk group, all of which have then performed at the main college concerts.

 Where might it lead?